 In other words, there has to be a considerable military organization to back up the authority of the beast, because the question infers a military power with global reach.
 Moreover, it appears from the question that in the minds of the people the ability to wage war provides the justification to do so.
 Both questions reflect their earth-bound philosophy and values of the people and focuses only on the contemporary situation.
 The deluded people do not acknowledge the superiority of God who, in the end, will destroy the anti-messiah and all who follow him.

-5― And there was given to it a mouth speaking great things and blasphemies, and authority to act was given to it for forty-two months.
+5― And a mouth speaking great things and blasphemies was given to it, and authority to act was given to it for forty-two months.

 The reference being given "a mouth" is reminiscent of God's words to Moses, "Who has made man's mouth? … Is it not I, the Lord?"
 (Ex 4:12) While the Creator God provides mouths to good and evil alike, the expression of "given a mouth" in this context means that the beast will be permitted to exercise an audacious boldness to speak publicly against God.
 One can imagine the pompous strutting of the anti-messiah bragging of power and glory, making grandiose political promises, as well as ridiculing God and anyone who believes in God.
 Satan who will tell the beast exactly what to say since Satan is the source of the beast's authority.